nishantjr/fuzzing-with-k/doc/report.md

 Motivation { #sec:motivation }
 ==========

-Test case generation tools need to be aware of the semantics of the tools they are targeting in order to generate programs the exercise "deep" paths.
-However, their development is expensive and are only available for a few languages in widespread usage.
-Language agnostic fuzzers alllowing testing many more languages in the same tool reducing devlopment costs.
+Test case generation tools need to be aware of the semantics of the languages they are targeting in order to generate programs the exercise "deep" paths.
+However, their development is expensive and are only a few are in widespread use.
+Language agnostic fuzzers on the other hand work for multiple languages, but can only find "shallow" bugs.
 Thus, most test case generation tools are either language-agnostic or semantics-aware, but not both.

-Most test case generation tools are either been: semantics-aware, language specific, but can find semantically interesting bugs (e.g. jsfunfuzz, KLEE, Korat) or, language agnostic, but semantics-unaware and only able to find "shallow" bugs (e.g. AFL, LangFuzz).
+For instance, jsfunfuzz for Javascript, KLEE for LLVM and Korat for Java can exercise deep bugs, but are langauge specific.
+On the other hand AFL, and LangFuzz are grammar based tools that work for multiple languages, but aren't as effective at exposing deep bugs.

 This is because of the way programming languages are traditionally developed.
 A rough natural-language design or specification is written first.